 Benefits of Nitrate Supplements for Bodybuilders Over 50

-In addition, beetroot supplements might offer several health benefits important to older adults.
-They reduce blood pressure, inflammation, and oxidative stress, among other health-promoting effects.26
+In addition, beetroot supplements offer several health benefits important to older adults.
+They reduce blood pressure and risk factors associated with oxidative stress and inflammation, among other health-promoting effects..44

 How To Use Nitrate Supplements